Lokaltog/vim-powerline/README.rst

 The Syntastic/Fugitive statusline flags don't work!
     These flags should work without any configuration.
-If you installed either plugin after Powerline, you'll have to delete the Powerline cache file.
+If you installed either plugin after Powerline, you'll have to clear the cache using ``:PowerlineClearCache``.

 The colors are weird in the default OS X Terminal app!
     The default OS X Terminal app is known to have some issues with the